phytech-avi/python-code-style/README.md

 ##Introduction

-This repository is an example for basic flask application.
+This repository is an example for basic flask application with code style recommendations.

 Here is a style guide based on [PEP 8 Style Guide for Python Code](https://www.python.org/dev/peps/pep-0008/) with some additions from [Google python style guide](https://github.com/google/styleguide/blob/gh-pages/pyguide.md) and our code style decisions.